sweet-research-group/sweet-research-group.github.io/team/index.md

 {% capture text %}

-Major in Mechanical Engineering and a minor in Economics, College of Engineering.

-{% endcapture %}

-{%
-  include feature.html
-  image="images/studentdonut.jpg"
-  link=""
-  title="Benjamin Van Magness"
-  flip=true
-  style="bare"
-  text=text
-%}

-{% capture text %}

-I am a freshman in Lehigh University's College of Health.
+I am a student in Lehigh University's College of Health.
 My past research has included modeling the relationship between climate change and Lyme Disease.
-I'm excited to gain exposure to clinical trials through working with the Smart Wearable Electronics and hEalth daTa (SWEET) Research Group.
+I'm excited to gain exposure to research in the clinical settings through working with the Smart Wearable Electronics and hEalth daTa (SWEET) Research Group.